Modernising universal telecommunications services

 Trials of voice services

-The Australian Government is conducting trials of voice services to provide a clear, independent and transparent body of evidence to help inform whether low earth orbit satellites (LEOSats) are capable of delivering high quality voice services.
-The trials are collecting data on the performance of LEOSats at 50 regional and remote locations across Australia and will run through until mid-2025.
+The Australian Government has undertaken trials of voice services to provide a clear, independent and transparent body of evidence to help inform whether low earth orbit satellites (LEOSats) are capable of delivering high quality voice services.
+The trials collected data on the performance of LEOSats at 50 regional and remote locations across Australia.

 Regional Telecommunications Review

 The 2024 Regional Telecommunications Independent Review Committee reported to Government in December 2024.
 It considered the potential of emerging technologies and Universal Services Obligations as part of its broader work.
-More information about the review, including the Committee's report, is available on the Regional Telecommunications Review website.
+More information about the review, including the Committee's report and the Government’s response, is available on the Regional Telecommunications Review website.

 Consultation on Better delivery of universal services